 How to Make Cheesecake Bars

-- Add the crust layer.
-Pour the crumb mixture into a lightly greased 8×8 baking dish.
-Pack it down firmly into the bottom using the bottom of a 1/4 measuring cup.
+Pour the crumb mixture into a lightly greased 8×8 baking dish then pack it down firmly.
 Transfer it to a preheated 375°F oven and bake for 6-8 minutes.
-Meanwhile, make the filling and then reduce the oven temperature to 325°F.

-- Complete the filling.
-To the cream cheese and sugar mixture, add 1 egg at a time mixing thoroughly in between each egg.
+To the cream cheese and sugar mixture, add 1 egg at a time mixing thoroughly between each egg.
 Scrap the sides of the bowl as you go.
-Mix in the sour cream and vanilla and mix until smooth without any lumps.
+Add sour cream and vanilla then mix until smooth and creamy.

-- Add cheesecake layer.
-Pour the mixture over the baked crust and place the baking dish in the oven for 45 minutes or until the center appears set.
+Pour mixture over the baked crust and place the baking dish in the oven for 45 minutes at 325°F or until the center appears set.
 It will continue to bake as it cools, so a slight jiggle is ok.

-- Cool, chill, and set.
-Once it’s out of the oven, allow it to cool completely on a wire rack.
+Once it’s out of the oven, cool completely on a wire rack.
 Then chill it in the fridge for at least 8 hours before serving.
 Slice into squares and enjoy a cheesecake bar with your favorite toppings.

 Expert Tips

 - Add a bit of citrus.
 Sometimes I like to add a splash of fresh lemon juice to the filling to brighten it up with a bit of tart citrus.
-Not much, just a subtle hint.
+You may like this key lime bars recipe, too!

 - Easy removal.
 Line the pan with parchment paper or foil with overhanging sides.
-That way you can use them to lift the entire batch of cheesecake bars out of the pan before slicing.
+That way you can use them to lift the entire batch of cheesecake bars out of the pan.

-For neat edges and clean sides, it’s important to use a clean knife and hot water.
-Dip a cutting knife into a bowl of hot water for a few minutes, wipe it with a kitchen towel and cut into the cheesecake.
-Wipe it off then repeat between each slice.
+For neat edges and clean slices, it’s important to use a clean knife and hot water.
+Dip a cutting knife into a bowl of hot water for a few minutes, wipe it with a kitchen towel and cut into the cheesecake bars.
+Wipe the knife off then repeat between each slice.
 Sometimes a plastic knife works great too.

 More Cheesecake Recipes